Terran-One/.CWScript-old/README.md

 This command creates a new directory with the basic structure of a CWScript project.
 By default, the directory's name will be the provided `PROJECT-NAME` in lowercase kebab-case.
 If there is already a file or folder with that name, the compiler will complain and ask that you provide another location with `PROJECT-DIR`.

+### Bundled tooling

+CWScript ships with a set of standard tools to aid in the development of contracts.
+They are accessible through `cwsc tool <TOOL-NAME>`.

 ## Features

 - familiar syntax: can be learned and used easily without prior knowledge of Rust